-In February 2018, the Kentucky Division of Water (DOW) and EPA Region 4 accepted the Gunpowder TMDL Alternative plan, which consists of the Gunpowder Creek Watershed Plan and the Primary Contact Recreation (PCR) supplement.
-This plan addresses the 303(d)-listed segments within Gunpowder Creek Watershed (Figure 1).
-A progress report is submitted to DOW annually.
-The 2018 progress report can be found as an appendix to the TMDL Alternative supplement.
-The following sections provide an overview of the implementation that has occurred in the subwatersheds of Gunpowder Creek-and the results of monitoring during the current reporting period.
+In February 2018, the Kentucky Division of Water (DOW) and EPA Region 4 accepted the Gunpowder TMDL Alternative plan (TMDL Alt), which consists of the Gunpowder Creek Watershed Plan and the Primary Contact Recreation (PCR) supplement.
+This plan addresses the 303(d)-listed segments within Gunpowder Creek Watershed (Figure 1.1 and 1.2).

+A progress report was submitted to DOW annually from 2019-2021.
+The submittal schedule was updated to every two years to incorporate complete data sets from monitoring years and the implementation from that timeframe.
+The following sections provide an overview of the implementation that has occurred in the subwatersheds of Gunpowder Creek and the results of monitoring from September 2021 - October 2023.